IndustryFusion/DigitalTwin/semantic-model/datamodel/Tutorial.md

 ]
 ```

 The problem is that there are even more representations of the same graph.
 Therefore, it is challenging, to use a JSON-Schema which is focussing on the *syntactic* structures of an object and not so much on the linked representation.
 Moreover, it would be very complex, if not impossible, to create a compliant JSON-Schema which validates all potential representations of the graph above.
 This shows that linked data cannot be handled with classical JSON-tools.
 On the other hand, most developers in the IT world are used to handle their data with JSON and JSON-Schema.
 Therefore, a bridge is needed between the two technologies.
 It is clear that JSON-Schema cannot validate links between objects.
 But all non-linked data must be validatable with JSON-Schemas.
-The approach to reach that goal contains three steps:
+The approach to reach that goal contains the following steps:
 1. Simplify the problem: Handle with JSON-Schema only single objects, e.g. only a *Cutter* or *Filter* object.
 2. Transform the JSON-LD object into a canonical normal form which ensures that same (sub-)graphs are represented by identical objects.
 3. Generate the SHACL constraints from JSON-Schemas